5 Ways to Wet Your Whistle in Cape Breton

 The food and drink scene in Cape Breton has been on the rise for years now but with the introduction of our third microbrewery, Cape Breton is proving to have its own unique drink culture.
 Whether you like spirits or craft beer, Cape Breton has something to offer everyone, and a patio with an amazing view to enjoy it on.

-Breton Brewing opened over 4 years ago and has made their mark in the craft beer world.
+Breton Brewing opened over 4 years ago and has made its mark in the craft beer world.
 They’ve recently been named one of the best microbreweries in Canada by Canadian Affairs!
 Breton offers a wide variety of beers to sample from their classic Black Angus IPA, the popular 7 Years Pale Ale and their beer of the summer, Let’s Jam!
 A strawberry rhubarb kettle sour beer.
 This beer’s been popping up all over Instagram!

 Glenora Distillery is home to the first single malt whisky in North America.
 Ever since the Glen Breton Single Malt hit the shelves back in 2000, this distillery has been making world-class, award-winning whiskies ever since.
 The distillery offers 6 varieties of their whisky with ages that range from 8 years to 25!
 They’ve even produced the first single malt that was finished in ice wine barrels.
 The Glenora Distillery is nestled in a glen between Mabou and Inverness and offers distillery tours, a full menu and live entertainment.

 Ever since opening Big Spruce has hit the ground running with a huge variety of award-winning beers.
 Their beer, ‘Cereal Killer’ is a local favourite and they are constantly creating amazing new flavours to keep us coming back.
 What’s even better is that now they have their Farm to Fork food truck (open Wednesday to Sunday) serving up amazing meals with entertainment to keep your toes tapping every Sunday evening!